Why is a Salon Suite Better Than a Booth Rental or Standard Salon?

 As a stylist, you know that you work hard and your clients love you.
 Why not take the plunge and start working for yourself?
 When you become your boss, you take control of your finances and your schedule.

-Many stylists will consider a booth rental or a salon suite rental as the next step in their professional career.
+Many stylists will consider a salon suite rental or a booth rental as the next step in their professional career.
 If you’re not sure of the differences between the two, keep reading.
 We have broken down the advantages and disadvantages of each option.

 Privacy Versus a Team